iposton/angular-ssr-movie-search/README.md

 # Angular 10 Movie Search (ssr ngUniversal), TMDB API - <a href="https://angular10-movie-search.herokuapp.com/" target="_blank">Demo</a>

 ### Description
 This [application](https://nhl-starting-goalies-angular.herokuapp.com/) is made with Angular (version 10.0.4).
 This is a server-side rendering app that uses `node.js` and `express` and it searches for movie titles.
 This single page app is hosted for free on Heroku (cloud application platform).
-The data is sourced through the [The Movie Db API](https://www.themoviedb.org/documentation/api?language=en-US).
+You will need create a free account with [themoviedb.org](https://www.themoviedb.org/documentation/api?language=en-US) to participate with this tutorial.
+The instructions of how to procure a TMDB api key are below.

 ### Software used in the creation of this app
 * Visual Studio Code 1.38.1